Choosing the Right Excavator – 8 Key Factors

 • Take a look at the features and equipment.
 Raise the boom and move the body by hand to check the slew ring damage, for instance.
 Swivel booms may tolerate a little wiggle in the swivel gear, but when you move it, look for excessive movement or visible damage.

 • Examine the condition of the machine’s oil and other fluids.
-These can be new, but if someone is attempting to sell you a machine with outdated hydraulic and other oils, it could be a red flag.
+These can be new, but if someone is attempting to sell you a machine with outdated hydraulics and other oils, it could be a red flag.

 • Open it up and examine the engine and wires immediately.
 Everything should appear to be in good condition, and the wiring should appear to be sophisticated.
 A caution sign may be electrical tape all over.